alphagov/govuk-developer-docs/source/manual/setting-up-new-rails-app.html.md

 Exceptions are apps that don't need to share infrastructure with the rest of GOV.UK, such as internal tools or prototypes.
 In this case it might be easier to deploy to the [Government PaaS](https://docs.cloud.service.gov.uk/#technical-documentation-for-gov-uk-paas) or [Heroku](https://devcenter.heroku.com/articles/getting-started-with-ruby).

-(This guide will assume you aren't doing that).
+This guide will assume you aren't doing that.

 ## Bootstrapping a new application